Bakuliya-sudo/project_jenkis-/README.md

 # Scope of the project is to create the VPC in AWS and install Jenkis using Terraform.
 Code should work in every region of AWS.

 ## Prerequisites
-- - VPC requirements
+-  VPC requirements
 6 subnets
 3 private subnets
 3 public subnets

-- - Public subnets should have IGW attached to it in order to have access to the internet.
+-  Public subnets should have IGW attached to it in order to have access to the internet.

-- - Configure route tables properly.
+- -Configure route tables properly.
 Once private and public subnet created, please create ec2 instance (manually)  on public subnet and ping google.com.
 If everything is successful, you should have proper response

-- - Moving forward, on that VPC you just provisioned, please create ec2 intance to install Jenkins:
+-  Moving forward, on that VPC you just provisioned, please create ec2 intance to install Jenkins:

-- - Jenkins has to be installed using terraform provisioner.
+-  Jenkins has to be installed using terraform provisioner.
-- - One command should create VPC with the components, and build jenkins on top of it.
+-  One command should create VPC with the components, and build jenkins on top of it.
-- - Once the Jenkins up and running, please print out the username password as an output Please read the instructions and requirements of the instance needed for Jenkins.
+-  Once the Jenkins up and running, please print out the username password as an output Please read the instructions and requirements of the instance needed for Jenkins.

 ## Since this project has two components we will split the presentation in two: First it will be the creation and components of the VPC.
 Second will be Jenkis instalation.